CarlosCD/cant_wait/test/README.md

     gem 'cant_wait', path: File.expand_path('../../../..', __FILE__)

-The rails apps require bundle install, specially when changing the version of Ruby to be used.
+The rails apps require also to run <tt>bundle install</tt> for each app, especially when changing the version of Ruby used.
 To make it easier, I added a rake task (<tt>rake test:bundle</tt>).

-The test is run through the <tt>rake test:run</tt> command.
-The test goes over each Rails app in sequence and:
+The actual test is run through the <tt>rake test:run</tt> command.
+It goes over each Rails app in sequence and:

 1. It sets Bundler to use the test app's Gemfile
 2. It creates the app's <tt>config/database.yml</tt> with a random timeout